lundegaard/react-union/packages/react-union/API.md

 _NOTE:_ You can provide multiple common data descriptors to React-union, but it is discouraged if you don't have control over their order in the portal or CMS.

+This data will also be available under the `rawCommonData` property in `WidgetContext` as well as the `props` passed to the widget.
+Note that you should try to use `data` instead of `rawCommonData` as much as possible to allow for widget-specific overriding.
+The `rawCommonData` prop is made available for convenient application-wide configuration which depends on this data, such as HTTP headers for Redux-based AJAX.

 ## Route

 An object that is used for pairing a widget descriptor with a React widget.